An-Aeonic-Ant/Breast_Cancer_Classifier/README.md

 Created a correlation matrix to observe the relationships between features.
 Applied Principal Component Analysis (PCA) to reduce dimensionality since many features exhibited high correlation, thereby reducing multicollinearity.

-The number of features to be retained was determined by plotting the graph between retained variance and the number of features
+The optimal number of features for decomposition was determined by plotting a graph that relates retained variance to the number of features.

 ## Prediction Results